McDestroyer/CS260-2/week_6/README.md

 Traversal: Line 50

 Sorry, made the traversal function correctly last and didn't have time to put it into the removal/finder.
 They work anyway, just slowly! :)

+Also, screw it, back to python.
+I'm not going to be able to do this in C++ in time.